bkhei/MyArchive/README.md

 **Required Must-have Stories**

-* Users can create a profile and login
+- [ ] Users can create a profile and login
-* Users can create a story
+- [ ] Users can create a story
-* Users can view their own stories
+- [ ] Users can view their own stories
-* Users can publish their created stories
+- [ ] Users can publish their created stories
-* Users can create chapters for their stories
+- [ ] Users can create chapters for their stories
-* Users can view other users' story overview
+- [ ] Users can view other users' published story cover, title, and description
-* Users can view other users' story details
+- [ ] Users can view other users' published story details
-* Users can view other users' story chapters
+- [ ] Users can view other users' published story chapters
-* Users can search stories by category
+- [ ] Users can search stories by category
-* Users can search stories by title
+- [ ] Users can search stories by title
-* Users can add stories to their library (private)
+- [ ] Users can add stories to their library (private)

 **Optional Nice-to-have Stories**

+- [ ] Users can view other user's profile
+- [ ] Users can view their own profile
-* Users can add stories to a reading list (public)
+- [ ] Users can add stories to a public reading list
-* Users can like and leave comments on chapters of stories
+- [ ] Users can like and leave comments on chapters of stories
-* Users can participate in leaderboards based on the like on their stories
+- [ ] Users can participate in leaderboards based on the likes on their stories
-* Notifications
+- [ ] Notifications
-* Messages between users
+- [ ] Messages between users
-* Tagging system for stories
+- [ ] Tagging system for stories

 ### 2. Screen Archetypes